graphstream/graphadon/slides/intro.md

 - Dynamic Algorithms
 - Dynamic Visualisation

-A free and open-Source project supported by the University of Le Havre.
+A free and open source project supported by the University of Le Havre.

 ---